ModFest/interlink/readme.md

-# modfest-utilities
+# Interlink
-Utility mod for the ModFest event
+Discord chat bridge (and more) for the ModFest event

 ## Configuration
 When you run the server for the first time the mod will generate a config file `config/modfest.json`.